If you’re interested in influencer marketing but are worried that Instagram is overhyped and oversaturated, I have an untapped opportunity for you:

 But wait a second…

 It’s likely that traffic to the blog post will grow over time, especially if the site you work with is up-and-coming.
-So while our example blog post might get your brand the same attention as 100,000-follower Instagram post in 10 months, in the next 10 months it could get you the attention of an additional post on a 200,000-follower post.
-Or more!
+So while our example blog post might get a brand the same attention as 100,000-follower Instagram post in two months, in a couple of years it could get as much attention as an additional post on a 1,000,000-follower Instagram post.

 Wait, There’s More!